Scroll down to read the full list of influencer marketing trends for 2021 or just watch the video. It’s only 9 minutes.

 I have never been the type of person to make predictions or trends about the upcoming year.
 Most of the time the trends that I read are recycled from years before.
 One of my good friends Jason Falls just released his new book, “Winfluence – Reframing Influencer Marketing to Ignite Your Brand“.
 As a part of his promotional efforts, he launched a newsletter and podcast discussing everything influencer marketing.

-In the following video I highlight Jason’s trends and give my take for each one.
-Hope you enjoy it and please subscribe to my Youtube channel to be the notified when new videos are added.
+In the following video I highlight Jason’s trends and give my take on each one.
+Hope you enjoy it and please subscribe to my Youtube channel to be notified when new videos are added.